 - Actively participating in ongoing training as needed in order to meet all certification standards and credentialing policies

-To become a social worker you will have to go to college.
-For an entry-level job, you will need at least a bachelor's degree in social work (B.S.W.), but you may be able to get a job if you have a degree in psychology or sociology.
-Some jobs require a Master's Degree in Social Work (M.S.W.).
-If you want a career as a clinical social worker, the advanced M.S.W. degree is required.
+Education: For an entry-level job, you will need at least a bachelor's degree in social work (BSW), but you may be able to get a job if you have a degree in psychology or sociology.
+Some jobs require a Master's Degree in Social Work (MSW).
+If you want a career as a clinical social worker, the advanced MSW degree is required.

 Licensing, certification, and registration: All states and the District of Columbia require social workers to be either licensed, certified, or registered.
 The Social Work Career Center has a list of state licensing agencies, and How to Become a Social Worker takes a comprehensive look at education, training, and licensing including course curriculums and different schools.

 - Service Orientation: A strong desire to help other people is essential.

-- Active Listening: You must give clients your full attention whenever meeting with them.
+- Active listening: You must give clients your full attention whenever meeting with them.

-- Verbal Communication: Your clients will be depending on you to convey information to them, their families, and other service providers.
+- Verbal communication: Your clients will be depending on you to convey information to them, their families, and other service providers.

-- Time Management and Organizational Skills: Given the large caseload that most social workers have, these skills are essential.
+- Time management and organizational skills: Given the large caseload that most social workers have, these skills are essential.

-- Critical Thinking: You must be able to weigh the strengths and weaknesses of alternative solutions when helping your clients solve problems.
+- Critical thinking: You must be able to weigh the strengths and weaknesses of alternative solutions when helping your clients solve problems.